jandroav/claude-code/obsidian/README.md

 1. **Trigger**: Launch via Raycast command "Claude Daily Note"
 2. **Process**:

-   - Fetches today's calendar events from macOS Calendar
+   - Fetches today's calendar events and reminders from macOS Calendar
    - Prompts for daily intentions and focus areas
    - Creates a new daily note in Obsidian with format `YYYY-MM-DD.
 Daily Note.md`
-   - Adds mentioned events to your Home calendar
+   - Adds mentioned events to your calendar
    - Opens the note in Obsidian

 3. **Voice-Driven**: Designed for voice input to quickly capture intentions.
 You can use [SuperWhisper](https://superwhisper.com)